Legacy Housing Corporation Reports First Quarter 2021 Financial Results

-BEDFORD, Texas, May 10, 2021 (GLOBE NEWSWIRE) -- Legacy Housing Corporation ( LEGH) today announced its financial results for the first quarter ended March 31, 2021.
+BEDFORD, Texas, May 10, 2021 (GLOBE NEWSWIRE) -- Legacy Housing Corporation (NASDAQ: LEGH) today announced its financial results for the first quarter ended March 31, 2021.

 Financial Highlights: